 Make it snappy

 People hate to wait.
-More than half of website visitors arrive expecting a loading time of fewer than 2 seconds.
+47% of website visitors arrive expecting a loading time of fewer than 2 seconds.
 Exceed 3 seconds?
 They’ll leave, unlikely to return.
 Want a tip?
 Reduce the size of your site’s images – this will speed things up.

 Don’t make them think

 The buying journey needs to be unambiguous.
 A maze of clicks with no clear beginning or end will render your online customer confused, lost or – worse – drive them away entirely.
 Include an FAQ page packed with pithy responses to popular long-tail keyword searches, giving buyers quick access to useful information.

 The number one reason customers abandon their carts is an unexpected extra cost – £55.50 shipping fee + tax, anyone?
 Transparent pricing makes for a more positive customer experience, cultivating the holy grail of retail: return buyers.
 Make sure you’re easy to contact for assistance – customers are likelier to trust brands that do so.

 It’s smart to show your empathetic side.
 Offer customers a selection of ways to pay, from credit cards to PayPal, investing in ecommerce software that supports multiple options.
 If you’re aiming for a global market, shop around for a tool that will transform your site into a super-smart polyglot.